my1396/Econ-Study/_posts/2024-02-28-Financial-data.md

   [Example](https://live.euronext.com/en/products/equities/company-news/2024-07-18-xxl-asa-key-information-relating-reverse-share-split-and):

-  > # XXL ASA – KEY INFORMATION RELATING TO THE REVERSE SHARE SPLIT AND CHANGE OF ISIN
+  > <span style="font-size: 30px;">XXL ASA – KEY INFORMATION RELATING TO THE REVERSE SHARE SPLIT AND CHANGE OF ISIN</span>
   >
   > Oslo, 18 July 2024: Reference is made to the stock exchange announcement made by XXL ASA (the "Company") on 4 June 2024, regarding the Company's annual general meeting resolving a reverse share split of the company's shares.
 Key information related to the reverse share split is set out below:
   >